All 2 sample page(s) are viewable on-line.

 This is straight out of the wacky mind of Pat Martino.
 Pat does neglect one point that you really, really need to know and that is the notes of the fingerboard on your instrument - regardless.
 Otherwise it's just shapes and we know there are way too many for that.

 This is some after the fact information where your better off simply knowing your, at a minimium your major triads and then you can great the realtive minors by raiseing the fifth of the major triad two frets.
 You get the same result and ship the augmented trick.

-No additional assets for Core `Ukulele Chords, Diminished and Augmented Triads, Strings 2 3 4 at this time.
+Related Lessons for Core `Ukulele Chords, Diminished and Augmented Triads, Strings 2 3 4.